Facts about Harold Edgerton

 While teaching at MIT, Edgerton also traveled around, showing the industrial, artistic and entertainment merits of stroboscope photography.

-Inefficiencies and flaws could be seen in moving machine parts, his photo “Coronet” — a milk drop just as it breaks the surface — was shown at the Museum of Modern Art in 1937 and he revolutionized the world of sports photography.
+Inefficiencies and flaws could be seen in moving machine parts with his new technique, and it could be applied artistically — his photo “Coronet,” of a milk drop just as it breaks the surface of a glass of milk, was shown at the Museum of Modern Art in 1937.
+Stoboscope photography also revolutionized the world of sports photography.

-During World War II he developed long-range night photography for U.S. airplanes, and after the war he figured out how to photograph nuclear tests at the moment of blast.
+During World War II Edgerton developed long-range night photography for U.S. airplanes, and after the war he figured out how to photograph nuclear tests at the moment of blast.

 Because of Edgerton, we know how a hummingbird’s wings work, and how the tongue of a cat works when it drinks.